-Marine mammals: An increase in storms and freshwater flooding can impact vulnerable coastal habitats, detrimentally affecting populations that rely on them, particularly for coastal species such as inshore dolphins and Dugongs.
+Marine mammals: Increase in storms and freshwater flooding can impact vulnerable coastal habitats, detrimentally affecting populations that rely on them, particularly for coastal species such as inshore dolphins and dugongs.

-Sharks and rays: Increased frequency and severity of storms may impact coastal habitats and salinity, with uncertain long-term impacts on species.
+Sharks: Increased frequency and severity of storms may impact coastal habitats and salinity, with uncertain long-term impacts on species.

-15.5 Sea level rise
+17.4 Sea-level rise

-Globally, sea levels are rising and there is strong evidence that species breeding in low-lying coastal areas will be negatively impacted through loss of habitat, especially in areas with high levels of human developments.
+Globally sea-levels are rising and there is strong evidence that species breeding in low-lying coastal areas will be negatively impacted through loss of habitat, especially in areas with high levels of human developments.

-Waterbirds: Sea level rise is predicted to cause habitat loss, particularly at stopover sites along the migratory routes and wintering grounds.
+Waterbirds: Sea-level rise is predicted to cause habitat loss, particularly at stopover sites along the migratory routes and wintering grounds.

-Reptiles: Rises in sea levels are causing loss of nesting habitat.
+Reptiles: Rises in sea-levels is causing loss of nesting habitat

-Marine mammals: Sea level rise will reduce habitat availability for some coastal breeding seals.
+Marine Mammals: Sea-level rise will reduce habitat availability for some coastal breeding seals

-Seabirds: Many seabirds are cliff-nesters, but for those nesting in low-lying areas, such as albatrosses, penguins and terns, rising sea levels threaten to inundate nest sites.
+Seabirds: Many seabirds are cliff-nesters, but for those nesting in low-lying areas, such as albatrosses and penguins, rising sea-levels threaten to inundate nest sites, especially where there are natural or anthropogenic barriers to movement inland.

-15.6 Reductions in sea ice extent
+17.5 Reductions in sea-ice extent

-As temperatures increase, the area of sea ice is reducing.
-Although affecting only a small number of distinctive marine species, there is strong evidence of negative impacts.
+As temperatures increase, the area of sea-ice is reducing.
+Although only affecting a relatively small number of marine species, there is strong evidence of negative impacts.

-Seabirds: Reductions in sea ice extent reduce the area of high quality foraging habitats for seabirds.
+Seabirds: Reductions in sea-ice extent reduce the area of high-quality foraging habitats for seabirds.

-Marine mammals: Sea ice decline and increased variability in cover in response to climate change will generally negatively impact population size for species associated with sea ice, and may accelerate the poleward range expansion of species associated with open water.
+Marine mammals: Sea ice decline and increased variability in cover in response to climate change will generally negatively impact on population size for species associated with sea ice, but may accelerate the pole-ward range expansion in species associated with open water.

-15.7 Changes in oceanic currents
+17.6 Changes in oceanic currents